Strategic Brief, Decision-Layer Architecture for Agentic AI

 Steady-state measure

-Pro Services BU revenue per FDE, NRR contribution from FDE-covered accounts, MDS gross margin at target, CX NPS
+Platform Value Office revenue per FDE, NRR contribution from FDE-covered accounts, CORE gross margin at target, CX NPS

 Organizational decisions to resolve before close